 2. a.
 Most of the builds aren't actually clones.
 They are very similar in some cases and do incorporate many of the same circuits, but in some cases many of the parts from whatever era haven't been produced in decades and are very hard to track down and/or very expensive when one does.

 b.
 Taking it even further out of clone territory, sometimes a conglomeration of circuits is used: e.g. Fender tube preamp into Marshall style solid state power amp.
 This is for a variety of reasons including; they share similarities like impedance and design, they sounded better (in our opinion) than the original section, it was more cost effective, or the customer wanted it that way.

 3. In several cases we will modify the original to better fit today's studios e.g. a balanced output where the original might not have had one, or led metering, or using modern better op amp replacements.

 4. Clones is a subjective word.
 We personally like to use 'type' but for the sake of having everyone on the same page...

 5. Okay so some companies are still around.
 And we have never nor will we ever reverse engineer and/or sell their designs commercially.
 So don't ask.
 But we will use some of their designs for ideas.

 And our reasoning for that is quite simple.

 Helios type what?

-Looking at the custom builds you will have probably noticed that there are quite a few Helios type 69 builds.
-I had the opportunity to use an original Helios 69 module and it was really something awesome.
+Looking at our products and custom builds you will have probably noticed that there are quite a few Helios type 69 builds.
+We had the opportunity to use an original Helios 69 module and it was really something awesome.
 The countless instruments and songs that had gone through the Helios console (and thus the eq, line amps, and module) was equally impressive.
 To date there are 20 intact Helios consoles.
 Between 1969-1979 there had been less than 50 consoles made.